aayushxtech/hostel-drop/README.md

 # HostelDrop

-A full-stack web application built with Next.js frontend and Django backend for hostel parcel management system with image upload and email notification capabilities.
+A full-stack web application built with Next.js frontend and Django backend for hostel parcel management system with QR code verification, image upload, and email notification capabilities.

 ## 🏗️ Project Structure